kkoomen/qbr/README.md

 ### The first 9-sticker display (upper left corner)

 This is preview mode.
-These will update immediately and display how Qbr has detected the colors.
+This will update immediately and display how Qbr has detected the colors.

 ### The second 9-sticker display (upper left corner)